 Payment and registration is required for all testing.
 Students may register in advance at College Central or by Online Registration.
 The test fee should be paid the same day at College Central or with an acceptable credit card when registering online.
 College Central is located in the Administration Building.
-To register online go to The Victoria College website at www.victoriacollege.edu and click on "Quick Links".
-Scroll down and click on "Testing Center".
-Click on "THEA Alternative Assessment (ALLT)" or "THEA Quick Test (THEA)" listed under the heading Online Registration.
-Follow directions given.
+To register online, visit www.victoriacollege.edu/testingcenter and follow the directions given.
 For additional questions call 361-582-2403 or 361-572-6480.
-The cost of the Alternative Assessment test is \$30 and the cost of the Quick THEA test is \$40.
+The cost of the COMPASS test is \$30 and the cost of the Quick THEA test is \$40.
 There are no refunds on testing fees.
+What to bring:

-What to bring: Photo identification (driver's license or student ID, for example), Social Security number, and paid fee receipt from the Business Services Office.
+- Photo identification (driver's license or student ID, for example), - Social Security number - Paid fee receipt from the College Central or the web.

-If you have a disability and require a special accommodation(s) in taking an Alternative Assessment Test, please complete a "Request for Accommodation" form, which is available in the Counseling Services Office.
+If you have a disability and require a special accommodation(s) in taking a COMPASS test, please complete a "Request for Accommodation" form, which is available in the Counseling Services Office.
 If the accommodation is not requested at least one week in advance of the test date we, the College, cannot guarantee the availability of the accommodations.
 Documentation may be required.
 Testing accommodations for the Quick THEA are not provided through the college.
 You may contact National Evaluation Systems to schedule testing accommodations through them at 1-512-926-0743.